qrider71/PolyDev/README.md

 ## Swift

 Swift is a modern hybrid language inspired by C# and Haskell.
-It has been developped by Apple replacing Objective-C as main language for iOS and MacOS X. Swift is freely available for all major plattforms.
+It has been developed by Apple replacing Objective-C as main language for iOS and MacOS X. Swift is freely available for all major plattforms.